By Ken Williams | Editor

 Briggs is also suing over the cooperation agreement signed between the city and the Plaza de Panama Committee, which must raise $30 million in private money.
 A hearing is scheduled on Aug.
 25 and a trial on Sept.
 29.

-Another lawsuit filed by Save Our History Organisation, which argued that the project failed to comply with the California Environmental Quality Act, failed in court.
+Another lawsuit filed by Save Our Heritage Organisation, which argued that the project failed to comply with the California Environmental Quality Act, failed in court.
 On Aug.
 8, Superior Court Judge Gregory Pollack ruled that the city did not have to file a supplemental environmental impact report.
 SOHO Executive Director Bruce Coons told the San Diego Union-Tribune on Aug.
 9 that an appeal of the ruling is possible.

 The Plaza de Panama project — aka the Jacobs project — has a 26-month construction schedule, said Jeff Van Deerlin, program manager of the city’s Park and Recreation Department.